scraggo/scraggo.github.io/_posts/2017-12-26-now-attending-fullstack.md

 ## Why I'm attending Fullstack Academy

-I'm a music teacher, composer, recording engineer, and performing guitarist.
-After a decade of freelancing, I realized that the rockstar dream didn't suit me and I was tired of chasing it.
+Since discovering a love for guitar and composition in my teens, I decided to pursue a career as a freelance music teacher, composer, recording engineer, and performing guitarist.
+After a decade of this, I realized that the rockstar dream didn't suit me and I was tired of chasing it.
 I'd be happier with a more stable career that challenged me intellectually.
 I've always enjoyed working with technology, so the field of programming piqued my interest.

 My girlfriend encouraged me to start teaching myself the basics of programming to see if I would like it.
-After a short amount of time doing so, I was surprised to find that I completely hooked on it (I go into more detail on this later in this post).
+After a short amount of time doing so, I was surprised to find that I was completely hooked on it (more details to follow).
 I wanted to make this new career a reality as soon as possible.
 I began looking into formally studying computer science, coding bootcamps, and other DIY options.

 ### Bootcamps: The Cons
 There are many coding bootcamp detractors.
 They claim: